 The Worst Part of Having UC

 Having constant dull pain of inflammation and having to watch when and what you eat on a consistent basis is annoying, but it’s something you get used to.
 Other aspects of living with UC are more annoying.
-Specifically the higher risk in a major killing disease like colorectal cancer and having to be aware of the restroom situation when traveling or being out and about.
+Specifically the higher risk of a major killing disease like colorectal cancer and having to be aware of the restroom situation when traveling or being out and about.

 There is a higher risk of colorectal cancer in those who have been diagnosed with UC.
-Although the studies aren’t clear and they are based on epidemiological datasets, it is still something that’s in the back of my mind.
+Although the studies aren’t clear and are based on epidemiological datasets, it is still something that’s in the back of my mind.
 But because of this, I know that regular colonoscopies are a must.
 Colonoscopies are very unpleasant experiences for me.

 Another part that sucks about having UC is the unpredictability of when a flare-up may occur when you are traveling or out in public.
-This makes camping trips and trips where it may be hard to find a restroom very annoying and its something that I have to keep in mind when planning specific outings.
+This makes camping trips and trips where it may be hard to find a restroom very annoying and it’s something that I have to keep in mind when planning specific outings.

 One of the worst things about having UC is that during a flare-up, there could be a lot of grumbling noise in the lower colon/rectum area which disturbs my sleep.
 I end up getting only a fraction of the sleep I normally get which disrupts my health, work, and life.

 I’m still searching for a solution that will completely put me in remission and also fit my active lifestyle.
-I believe there is something out there that can do this and I will keep testing different supplements, ways of eating and lifestyle changes until I find this.
+I believe there is something out there that can do this and I will keep testing different supplements, ways of eating, and lifestyle changes until I find this.

 For the past 2 years, I have been in complete remission and my guess is it will be in remission for the rest of my life as long as I maintain my current diet and lifestyle.
 I used to journal when I had symptoms, however mild they were.
 The last time I mentioned my ulcerative colitis in my journal was in May of 2019.